allieyijia/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Status: Not started

-Tasting Mathod: Will be manuelly tested by having testing gorups upload files and sumbitting website links to see if the function works correctly.
+Tasting Mathod: Will be automatically tested and see if the file formats are valid.

-Notes:
+Notes: May depend on the reserach results.

 ## Task Title: Test upload functionality